 This is inflammation of the tube (your urethra) draining urine out of your body.
 Urethritis is often caused by a sexually transmitted infection which is easily treated with antibiotics.

 Bleeding into your urinary tract can occur when a stone is being passed, as the stone rubs against the inside of your urethra.
 It is common to have pain from your back and across your tummy towards your groin when this occurs.
 Some people with kidney stones only have blood in their urine, which is picked up by a dipstick test.

 Although many stones do not need any treatment as they will pass by themselves, some people need to have specific treatment to remove any kidney stones.
 See the separate leaflet called Kidney Stones for more information.

 Tumours in the bladder or kidney

 The most common early sign of bladder cancer or kidney cancer is blood in the urine, usually without any other symptoms.
-However, the vast majority of people who have blood in their urine do not have cancer.
+About 1 in 5 adults with visible blood in their urine will be found to have bladder cancer.
+However, the vast majority of people (4 out of 5) who have blood in their urine do not have cancer.